The American Academy of Pediatrics (AAP) recommends that all pregnant women adhere by the following guidelines before attacking a dirty home:

 extraordinarily dangerous to handle.
 Read the manufacturer's safety warnings before using any cleaning product.
 (Oven and drain cleaners are particularly toxic.)
 If it's necessary to use these chemicals, play it safe by having your spouse or a friend handle them.
 Always ensure the room is well ventilated and don't return to a recently cleaned room until the chemicals have dissipated.
 When the giant "TOXIC" warning label makes you hesitate, try a natural alternative like creating a paste of soap, water, and baking soda to scrub the oven.
 (Add salt to the paste for extra abrasive power.)

-.
-Prenatal exposure to lead can cause premature birth
+paint chips containing lead.
+Prenatal exposure to lead can cause

 Even though paints purchased today are lead-free, some contain chemicals believed to be harmful to a growing fetus.
 As a result, most doctors recommend that pregnant women leave the painting to someone else.

 Antibacterial hand sanitizers and cleaning products have been the rage for years, and the trend shows no sign of slowing.
 Consumers can purchase antibacterial window cleaners, cutting boards, even mattresses.
 Yet the Center for Disease Control (CDC) warns that despite our nation's scrupulous sanitation efforts, we haven't reduced disease, we've actually created antibiotic resister superbugs like Staphylococcus aureus.
 Even more concerning for parents are the recent studies conducted in America and Europe which indicate that children raised in an "over-clean" environment are more likely to develop asthma, allergies, eczema and other autoimmune disorders.
 Use soap and hot water to wash your hands and most of your home.
 If you must disinfect, try one-quarter cup of chlorine bleach mixed with a gallon of water, but wear rubber gloves and never mix bleach with other cleaning products.